-- Fever in the last 72 hours, including feeling feverish, chills, or shaking.
+- Fever in the last 24 hours, including feeling feverish, chills, or shaking.

-- Flu like symptoms without apparent cause, or diarrhea.
+- Flu-like symptoms without apparent cause.

-- St. Francis School continues to maintain the right to revise and adapt our School Safety Plan as prudence directs and as new information becomes available.
+St. Francis School continues to maintain the right to revise and adapt this School Safety Plan as prudence directs and as new information becomes available.

 Frequently Asked Questions

-1. What if my child tests positive?
+- What if my child tests positive?

 Students with COVID-19 who are symptomatic may discontinue isolation under the following conditions:

-- At least 10 days* have passed since symptom onset and
+- At least 5 days have passed since symptom onset and

-- At least 24 hours have passed since resolution of fever without the use of fever-reducing medications and
+- At least 24 hours have passed since the resolution of fever without the use of fever-reducing medications and other symptoms have improved

-2. How do I let the school know?
+- How do I let the school know?